‘Nurturing Individual Excellence’

 Humanities

-Our history focus will be the Mayan Civilisation.
+Our history focus will be Ancient Greece.
 Through this topic we will be asking the following questions to help us with our learning.

 We will have a geography focus for the second half term where we will learn about: